 Mallory Grossman was a beautiful 12-year-old girl from New Jersey with a memorable smile who loved cheerleading and once made jewelry to help children with cancer.

 She also was allegedly being bullied on Snapchat and other platforms, according to News 4.
 The same day her mother complained about the alleged bullying to the school, Mallory died suddenly, according to NBC New York.
-Her family has now revealed that she committed suicide.
+Her family has now revealed that she died by suicide.

-According to The New York Daily News, “Friends of a 12-year-old New Jersey cheerleader who died (in June) believe the young student committed suicide because she was bullied online.”
+According to The New York Daily News, “Friends of a 12-year-old New Jersey cheerleader who died (in June) believe the young student died by because she was bullied online.”
 NBC Philadelphia ran a similar account, attributed to Mallory’s friends.

 Her family, on August 1, confirmed those accounts and announced they are planning to sue school officials for gross negligence.
 They are speaking out against what they call the “relentless bullying” that Mallory endured.
 They say the school should have done more to stop it.

 The death of the little girl known as “Mal” is already sparking anti-bullying efforts.